Maryam-NouriAiin/Biologically-Base-IPM/README.md

   [Statistical Software Support and Consulting Services](https://library.uvm.edu/research/statistical_software_support)

-## **Technical Support for Students**
+**Technical Support for Students**
 - **Technology Readiness**: Students, please review the [Technology Checklist](https://www.uvm.edu/it/kb/student-technology-resources/).
 - **Technical Helpline**: **802-656-2604**

-## **Recording Class Sessions**
-Our class sessions **may be audio-visually recorded** for students to review or for those unable to attend.
+**Recording Class Sessions:** Our class sessions **may be audio-visually recorded** for students to review or for those unable to attend.

 - Students who participate with their camera engaged or use a profile image **consent to having their video or image recorded**.
 - If you do **not** wish to be recorded, keep your camera off and use only the **chat feature** for communication.

-## **Inclusivity, Communication, and Course Policies**
+**Inclusivity, Communication, and Course Policies**
 - **UVM supports the use of lived names and pronouns** to foster inclusivity.
 Students can update their information in the [UVM Directory](https://www.uvm.edu/it/kb/article/lived-names-and-pronouns/).
 Changes will reflect in systems like **Brightspace and Microsoft Teams**.
 - **Respect and Inclusion**: Students must engage **respectfully** with classmates and instructors, valuing **diverse perspectives** and fostering a **supportive learning environment**.
 - **Illness Policy**: Students should notify the instructor promptly if **illness prevents attendance** or submission of work.
 - **Late Work**: Late assignments will only be **accepted with prior approval** or documented **extenuating circumstances**.

-## **Research and Citation Help**
-For assistance with research topics, finding information, citing sources, and more, UVM Libraries provide a variety of support services.
+**Research and Citation Help:** For assistance with research topics, finding information, citing sources, and more, UVM Libraries provide a variety of support services.
 Librarians are available to help via phone, email, chat, text, or by appointment for individual consultations.

 - **Howe Library:** [Ask Howe](https://library.uvm.edu/askhowe)
 - **Dana Medical Library:** [Ask Dana](https://dana.uvm.edu/help/ask)
 - **Silver Special Collections Library:** [Ask Silver Special Collections](https://specialcollections.uvm.edu/help/ask)

-## **Course Evaluation**
-All students are expected to complete an evaluation of the course at its conclusion.
+**Course Evaluation:** All students are expected to complete an evaluation of the course at its conclusion.
 These evaluations are anonymous and confidential.
 Feedback provided will be used constructively to improve the course in future iterations.

-## **General Statement Regarding Potential Changes During the Semester**
-The University of Vermont reserves the right to make changes in course offerings, mode of delivery, degree requirements, charges, regulations, and procedures as necessary.
+**General Statement Regarding Potential Changes During the Semester:** The University of Vermont reserves the right to make changes in course offerings, mode of delivery, degree requirements, charges, regulations, and procedures as necessary.
 These changes may be required to address educational, financial, health, safety, or welfare considerations, or to comply with governmental, accreditation, or public health directives.
 For more details, visit the [UVM Catalogue](http://catalogue.uvm.edu/).

-## **Intellectual Property Statement / Prohibition on Sharing Academic Materials**
-Students are prohibited from publicly sharing or selling academic materials that they did not author.
+**Intellectual Property Statement / Prohibition on Sharing Academic Materials:** Students are prohibited from publicly sharing or selling academic materials that they did not author.
 This includes, but is not limited to:

 - Course syllabus, outlines, or presentations authored by the instructor
 - Practice questions or assessments